unit-mesh/auto-dev/docs/jetbrains/code-of-conduct.md

 ReplyFormatChatContextProvider:

-You MUST use Markdown formatting in your replies.\nYou MUST include the programming language name in any Markdown code blocks.
+You MUST use Markdown formatting in your replies.
+You MUST include the programming language name in any Markdown code blocks.

 RoleChatContextProvider: